kennyjoseph/kennyjoseph.github.io/_includes/research.md

 # Recent Stuff

+- Our paper for the NLP+CSS workshop at EMNLP 2016 entitled "Relating semantic similarity and semantic association to how humans label other people" was accepted!
+Check out a [draft of the paper](papers/nlp_css_2017.pdf) and replicate the results at the [Github repo](https://github.com/kennyjoseph/nlp_css_workshop).

 - Our CSCW paper entitled "Girls rule, boys drool: Inferring semantic and affective relationships between identitites from text" was accepted to CSCW.
 Check out a [draft of the paper](http://www.cs.cmu.edu/~kjoseph/papers/cscw_17.pdf) and head over to Github for the
 [code and data](https://github.com/kennyjoseph/twitter_stereotype_extraction).